prateek-py/Chess-opening-moves/README.md

 5. The data for the username you provide is also fetched similarly and visualized

 ## What did I get
 Here I have analyzed min 100 games per player each.
-We can see that the top players prefer e4 more as white and Nf6 as black in the blitz games.
+We can see that the top players prefer e4 as white and Nf6 as black in the blitz games.

 ![topplayer](Images/topplayers.png)